na-na-hi/renget/archive/how2playba.md

 You can borrow students for this challenge, so being in a club is very helpful if you want to get a good score.
 There are no rankings (like raids), and higher scores simply give you more coins/credits per clear.

-The tickets for Joint Firing Drill work differently than the ones for raids.
+The tickets for Joint Firing Drill (JFD) work differently than the ones for raids.
 Unlike with raids, you will not waste a ticket by retreating in battle.
-You'll only waste it if you give up entirely (in the stage menu) or the sixty minute timer on the ticket runs out.
+You'll only waste the ticket if you give up entirely (in the stage menu) or the sixty minute timer on the ticket runs out.
 Once you have used up an entire ticket (3 clears), you are able to sweep your remaining tickets.

-It's not worth it to hyperinvest into someone for just the exercise.
+It's not worth it to hyperinvest into someone for only the JFD.
 Just take the L, do a lower difficulty, and move on.

 If you're feeling lazy you can auto stage 1/2/3.

 Look at the [shop section](https://rentry.org/how2playba#shop) if you want details on what to buy.

 ## Tactical Challenge (PvP)
-!!!warning VERY FRUSTRATING GAMEMODE, BE AWARE
+!!!warning VERY FRUSTRATING GAMEMODE, BEWARE

 The goal of PvP is to match your attack type with the enemy's armour type, while mismatching their attack type with your armour type.
 Use [the following tierlist](https://docs.google.com/spreadsheets/u/0/d/1NiLS4DloW7A92nIh5n5wl9uYkLAuYa-7Ph-u8RXVjik/htmlview#) to build your team around.